Cannon-Thurston Maps,i-bounded Geometry and a theorem of McMullen: Cannon-Thurston Maps for Surfaces Without Punctures

 \subsection{Proof of Theorem}

 { \bf Electric Geometry Revisited}

 We note the following properties of the pair $(X, \mathcal{H})$ where $X = \widetilde{M}$ and $\mathcal{H}$ consists of the lifts of Margulis tubes in $M$ to the universal cover.
 Each lift of a Margulis tube shall henceforth be termed an {\em extended Margulis tube}.
-There exist $C, D, \Delta$ such that
+There exist $C, D, \Delta$ such that\\ 1) Each extended Margulis tube is $C$-quasiconvex.\\ 2) Any two extended Margulis tubes are $D$-separated.\\ 3) The collection $\mathcal{H}$ is $C$-cobounded, i.e. the nearest point projection of any member of $\mathcal{H}$ onto any other has diameter bounded by $C$.\\ 4) $\widetilde{M_{el}} = X_{el}$ is $\Delta$-hyperbolic, (where $\widetilde{M_{el}} = X_{el}$ is the electric metric on $\widetilde{M} = X$ obtained by electrocuting all extended Margulis tubes, i.e. all members of $\mathcal{H}$).\\ 5) $({X_{el}}, \mathcal{H} )$ has the {\em Bounded Penetration Property}.\\ 6) An electro-ambient quasigeodesic is a hyperbolic quasigeodesic.\\